create-next-quick

 TypeScript CSS Module Support: Generates

-global.d.tsto provide type declarations for CSS imports.
+global.d.tsto provide type declarations for CSS imports. - Authentication: Integrated setup for NextAuth.js, Clerk, or Lucia with middleware and API routes.

 Developer Experience